opendocsg/slw-judgments-backfill/2013_SGCA_5/report.md

 103    We have allowed the appeal and now turn to the question of costs.
 The power to award costs is fundamentally and essentially one that is discretionary.
 Even though the general principle is for costs to follow the event, the overriding concern of the court must be to exercise its discretion to

-achieve the fairest allocation of costs (see _Singapore Court Practice 2009_ (Jeffrey Pinsler SC gen ed) (LexisNexis, 2009) at para 59/3/2, _Soon Peng Yam and another (trustees of the Chinese Swimming Club) v Maimon bte Ahmad_ [1995] 1 SLR(R) 279 and _Ng Eng Ghee and others v Mamata Kapildev Dave and others (Horizon Partners Pte Ltd, intervener) and another appeal_ [2009] 4 SLR(R) 155).
+achieve the fairest allocation of costs (see _Singapore Court Practice 2009_ (Jeffrey Pinsler SC gen ed) (LexisNexis, 2009) at para 59/3/2, _Soon Peng Yam and another (trustees of the Chinese Swimming Club) v Maimon bte Ahmad_ <span class="citation">[1995] 1 SLR(R) 279</span> and _Ng Eng Ghee and others v Mamata Kapildev Dave and others (Horizon Partners Pte Ltd, intervener) and another appeal_ <span class="citation">[2009] 4 SLR(R) 155</span>).

 104    The court has a very wide discretion in determining what the fairest allocation of costs is and in this regard it is not confined to considering the particular outcome of the litigation.
-In _Lee Seng Choon Ronnie v Singapore Island Country Club_ [1993] 1 SLR(R) 557 (“ _Ronnie Lee_ ”), the appellant succeeded in his appeal and was found to be entitled to a declaration that the decision to delete his name from the register of members of the club was null and void and that he remained at all times a member.
+In _Lee Seng Choon Ronnie v Singapore Island Country Club_ <span class="citation">[1993] 1 SLR(R) 557</span> (“ _Ronnie Lee_ ”), the appellant succeeded in his appeal and was found to be entitled to a declaration that the decision to delete his name from the register of members of the club was null and void and that he remained at all times a member.
 Nonetheless, he was denied the costs of the appeal as well as the costs below.
 The Court in _Ronnie Lee_ explained at [31] and [32] that, in doing so, it was reflecting its disapproval of the appellant’s conduct in failing to pay relatively small amounts of his club’s bills under the pretext of frequently travelling abroad or the unauthorised signing of chits by his son, which the Court said was inexcusable and revealed a cavalier attitude and disregard of the club’s rules.
 The Court further observed at [31] that:

  His [the appellant’s] denial of having received the notices sent to him by the club and yet being able to produce to the court the third and final reminder [effectively the second notice under r 47(e)] claiming it was a file copy obtained for him by an unnamed friend, when the club did not keep copies of the second and subsequent reminders, was deplorable.